jsoysouvanh/Refureku/Refureku/Generator/Submodules/README.md

 fileGenerator.logger = &logger;
 ```

-Providing a logger instance to the FileParser and the FileGenerator is not mandatory, however it is highly recommended if you want to keep track of what's happening.
+Providing a logger instance to the FileParserFactory and the FileGenerator is not mandatory, however it is highly recommended if you want to keep track of what's happening.

 ### Properties / PropertyRules
 Properties are used to attach some metadata to a parsed entity.
 There are 2 kinds of properties: